Fall Application filing period begins: October 1st

 After students have received confirmation that their graduate degree has been awarded, students may request a final transcript showing the degree conferred from the Registrar's Office (415) 338-2079 or online with the Official Transcript Request form.

-The Division of Graduate Studies can evaluate your graduate admission application using photocopies (unofficial) of your original transcripts and degree certificate, but you will be required to submit official transcripts by the fourth week of your first semester or you will not be allowed to register for future terms.
+The Division of Graduate Studies can evaluate your graduate admission application using photocopies (unofficial) of your original transcripts, mark sheets and degree certificate, but you will be required to submit official transcripts by the fourth week of your first semester or you will not be allowed to register for future terms.
 To be considered official, your academic documents must be university issued or universities attested and arrive in our office in a signed and sealed envelope.

 Refer to the University admission Criteria by Country page.